leNITHISH/paxcounter/README.md

 - TTL cache (10s window): mobile OSes randomize MAC addresses periodically as a privacy measure.
 Without deduplication, this randomization would be misread as new devices, wildly overcounting.
 A short-lived cache (ConcurrentHashMap<macHash, lastSeenTimestamp>) filters this noise while still counting genuinely new devices.
 - DuckDB over Postgres/MySQL: this workload is read-heavy analytical querying (aggregates, trends) over a single growing log, not high-frequency transactional writes from concurrent users.
 DuckDB's columnar engine is fast for GROUP BY/COUNT DISTINCT-style queries and needs no running server -- a better fit than a full OLTP database for this use case.
 - Raw byte polling over BufferedReader.readLine(): encountered inconsistent behavior with jSerialComm's blocking read mode on Linux ttyACM devices; switched to semi-blocking readBytes() with manual line-splitting for reliable delivery.
+- Auto-detected serial port instead of a hardcoded path: scans all available ports via jSerialComm and matches on the ESP32's USB descriptor (Espressif/JTAG/CDC), so the same code runs unmodified across Linux, macOS, and Windows without the user needing to know the device path in advance.

 ## Results (test run, 18 Sep 2026)
 - 178 total probe requests captured